CodeWithRonaldo/vibetrax/README.md

 - **Collaborators**: Track songs they worked on and monitor earnings.
 - **Fans**: Stream, subscribe, own music.

-Each user has a dashboard accessible after connecting a wallet or logging in via zkLogin.
+Each user has a dashboard accessible after connecting a wallet.

 ## Tech Stack